kjtanaka/teefaa/doc/source/baremetal.rst

 This will install the <image> on the <host>.
-To make it work, you have to set the <host> on ymlfile/baremetal/hosts.yml, and the <image> on ymlfile/baremetal/images.yml .
+To make it work, you have to set the <host> on ymlfile/baremetal/hosts.yml, and the <image> on ymlfile/baremetal/images.yml . test.